kubernetes/website/docs/tasks/debug-application-cluster/audit.md

 ## Legacy Audit

-__Note:__ Legacy Audit is deprecated and is disabled by defaule since Kubernetes 1.8.
+__Note:__ Legacy Audit is deprecated and is disabled by default since Kubernetes 1.8.
 To fallback to this legacy audit, disable the advanced auditing feature using the `AdvancedAuditing` feature gate in [kube-apiserver][kube-apiserver]: